How To Stop Binge Eating: Gentle Ways To Deal With Overeating Triggers

 If you have a poor body image, then the inability to lose weight or to have a trim physique may lead to overeating as well.
-This one is trickier but basically when someone makes a rude remark to about your weight, or when you decide that you “need to lose weight fast”, you might fall into the trap of starving yourself.
+This one is trickier but basically when someone makes a rude remark about your weight, or when you decide that you “need to lose weight fast”, you might fall into the trap of starving yourself.
 You want to lose those pounds quickly, but in reality, weight loss is usually a slow process.

-If you don’t understand that well and don’t see those pounds going right away, you will feel worse and it can cause an overeating episode.
+If you don’t understand it well, and don’t see those pounds going right away, you will feel worse and it can cause an overeating episode.
 If you’ve been hungry for days, this is almost guaranteed because staying hungry can lead to low blood sugar, then your brain sends signals to your stomach that it needs more energy, this in turn leads to more stomach acids, and this is how you develop a very strong craving for food.

 What to do?
 If you try to lose weight, accept the fact that it will take time, but it doesn’t mean that you should drop your weight loss efforts completely.
 Do it in a healthy, and self loving way.
 Be compassionate about your body and try to fall in love with every single inch of your body, even if you don’t like how it looks right now.
 You have the only one body to carry you through this life and hating it is just self-sabotage.
 Also, do understand that losing weight is not an answer to all of your problems – this article explains why.

 Another thing that may trigger an overeating episode is simple boredom.
 When you don’t know what to do to keep yourself entertained, food is probably the easiest source of fun that comes to mind.